ymniquet/eQuimageLab/src/equimagelab/docs/source/dashboard.rst

 The "Image" tab displays the image, histograms and statistics.
 You can zoom in the image or histograms with the mouse (double click to zoom out).
 A single click on a point of the image shows the data at this point (RGB components, ...).

-You can tweak the display with the filter buttons available below the image:
+You can filter the display with the buttons available below the image:

   - *R/G/B*: Include/exclude the red, blue, green component of the image.
   - *Luma*: Display the luma as a grayscale image (see :doc:`composite`).
   - *Shadowed*: Show the black (≤ 0) pixels in orange.
   - *Highlighted*: Show the saturated (≥ 1) pixels in yellow.

-You can combine these filters (e.g., *R* + *Shadowed* displays the red component only with the pixels ≤ 0 highlighted in orange).
+You may combine these filters (e.g., *R* + *Shadowed* displays the red component only with the pixels ≤ 0 highlighted in orange).

-There is also a *Local histograms* button on the right.
-This button shows the histograms of the *zoomed area* of the image.
+The *Sel. histograms* button on the right shows the histograms of the displayed (zoomed) area of the image or of the selection (if any, see below).

 Displaying multiple images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^